 Expectations of students

-Students will be expected to work hard, attend all lessons in time, be dedicated and be able to practice outside of lesson.
-It would be useful for students to read weekly magazines and online publications in and around the technological world today keeping up to date with latest advances.
+Students will be expected to work hard, attend all lessons on time, be dedicated and be able to practice outside of lessons.
+It is advantageous for students to read weekly magazines and online publications in and around the technological world to keep up to date with latest advances.

-This course is natural progression from GCSE computing.
-Students will develop, general problem solving skills, algorithmic and mathematical reasoning, scientific and engineering-based thinking.
+This course is a natural progression from GCSE Computer Science.
+Students will develop general problem-solving skills, algorithmic and mathematical reasoning, and scientific and engineering-based thinking.

 This specification has been designed for students who wish to go on to Higher Education courses or employment where knowledge of Computing would be beneficial.
 Students can study Computer Science and go on to a career in Engineering, Medicine, Law, Business, Politics or any type of Science.
 It is very good preparation for a degree or diploma course where computing is a major component.

 This component will introduce learners to the internal workings of the Central Processing Unit (CPU), the exchange of data and will also look at software development, data types and legal and ethical issues.
 It is expected that learners will draw on this underpinning content when studying computational thinking, developing programming techniques and devising their own programming approach in the Programming project component (3 or 4).